 There are many enchanting features, but remember that it's well worn and it isn't spotless.
 But it certainly has character and is a lot of fun if you are prepared to enjoy it for what it is.

-In the spacious living room a grand piano and the impressive mountain panorama seen through the huge picture windows is a source of inspiration for any musician.
+In the spacious living room a grand piano (although not fully tuned) and the impressive mountain panorama seen through the huge picture windows is a source of inspiration for any musician.

 The kitchen is no more than rustic but adequately equipped.
 Meals can be taken in front of the aged stone hearth in the beamed dining room or outside on the cobbled terrace in the pale green shade cast by a lovely old carob tree.